eugenioaloi/Java-Maven/README.md

-# Java-Maven
-Project with Maven
+Repository for the Java Maven WS